Author: Cindy Niesen, Associate Director | Research & Compliance, Hays Companies

 The January 31st W-2 deadline will be here before you know it, and there’s a lot your team needs to prepare between now and then.
-There are employee health and wellness benefits to keep in mind, much of which is outlined in the IRS’s 2018 General Instructions for Forms W-2 and W-3.
+As we approach 2019 year-end, employers should keep in mind certain health and welfare benefits-related information that must be reported on the W-2 Earnings Statements they provide to employees.
+The IRS has issued 2019 General Instructions for Forms W-2 and W-3.

 Below are the top six reporting issues that employers generally encounter:

 The ACA requires that employers who issue at least 250 W-2s reflect the value of health coverage on Box 12 of Form W-2.
 Reporting of health care costs is optional for employers issuing fewer than 250 W-2s, but is encouraged by the IRS.
 The 250 W-2 threshold is based on the reporting employer’s Federal Employer ID Number (FEIN), regardless of the aggregate size of a controlled group.
 This information does not increase the employees’ taxable income (Box 1 wages).

 - For fully-insured plans, the total premium rate (employer and employee contributions) is reported.

 - For self-insured plans, the COBRA rate (exclusive of the 2% COBRA administration fee) may be used, per the IRS.

 - Employee elective contributions to a health FSA are not required to be reported; however, if the employer makes contributions to the employee’s health FSA over and above the employee’s election, that amount should be included in the Box 12 calculation.